 ‘Are you feeling scared?
 I understand that.
 It is scary getting a needle and it’s ok to cry about it if you need to.
 Just remember your Mum/Dad and I will be here to help you.
 We don’t want it to be uncomfortable either.’

 Being brave does not change anything for the child.
 It doesn’t make the procedure any less painful or any less stressful.
 Telling them to be brave does not help them.
 It risks denying them the chance to fully express themselves and naturally make peace with their situation.
 Instead, we can use this experience to build trust with our patients by acknowledging their feelings and being a reassuring & calming presence.

 If you are stuck on some ideas on how to help your patient through their emotions during a procedure, try these out for size:

-‘I can see it is really hurting you.’
+‘I can see it is really uncomfortable for you.’

 ‘Thank you for holding still.’

 ‘Thank you for letting us do this.
-I see it hurts.’
+I can see it is uncomfortable for you.’